 Thinking of urban logistics as a whole

-The experts propose cities to build ecosystems in which the various logistics players are all interconnected with one another.
+The experts propose cities build ecosystems in which the various logistics players are all interconnected with one another.
 Three things are necessary for that to happen:

 Lessons learned from Amazon